ZK-Protocol/Native-Privacy-Asset-Protocol-Whitepaper/README.md

 ## Abstract

-This protocol is an open-source, permissionless infrastructure based on zero-knowledge proofs (zk-SNARKs), designed for Ethereum and its compatible multi-chain ecosystem to provide native privacy asset issuance and trading capabilities.
+This protocol is an open-source, permissionless infrastructure based on zero-knowledge proofs (zk-SNARKs), designed for Ethereum and its compatible multi-chain ecosystem to provide **native privacy asset** issuance and trading capabilities.
 Unlike traditional mixing protocols, native privacy assets possess privacy attributes from their inception, allowing anyone to issue and use them as easily as ERC-20 tokens.

 The protocol introduces the **ZRC-20 standard** and **factory model**, supporting fair launch and composability.
 Through innovative **tiered/dual-layer Merkle tree architecture**, efficient **zk-SNARK proof systems**, and forward-looking **pv1 multi-chain privacy address format**, it achieves a balance between performance, scalability, and compliance.

+**Beyond native privacy assets**, ZRC-20's standardized interface unlocks additional ecosystem value:
+- **Wrapper Protocols**: Adding privacy to existing ERC-20 tokens (DAI → zDAI → DAI)
+- **Dual-Mode Tokens**: New tokens with both public (ERC-20) and private (ZRC-20) modes

-This protocol aims to become the privacy infrastructure layer for the Ethereum ecosystem, unlocking unprecedented possibilities for DeFi, DAOs, enterprise payments, and metaverse applications.
+This means the protocol not only enables native privacy asset creation, but also serves as the foundation that brings privacy capabilities to the entire existing ERC-20 ecosystem—unlocking unprecedented possibilities for DeFi, DAOs, enterprise payments, and metaverse applications.

 ---